From culture and education, to climate and laws, this helpful guide provides expats with an introduction to life in the United Arab Emirates.

 Expats rave about the wonderful lifestyle in the UAE and it’s true that you can cater it to your preferences.
 For avid shoppers, malls, boutiques, and souks are everywhere – in fact, you will know you have settled when you start using malls as landmarks for giving directions.
 Culture buffs will discover movie theaters, salsa classes, and a procession of popular artists from all over the world who perform in the Emirates.
 You can catch movie and book festivals, visit world-class museums, and explore whatever hot new restaurants are opening.

 Food and drink

 Many an expat is thrilled with the dining scene in the Emirates.
 From Nepalese to Brazilian, Ethiopian to Korean, the variety of food available is enough to spoil you.
 Better still, many of the most delicious options are affordable.
-Going out for a coffee, a nice meal, or an all-you-can-eat brunch are definitely part of the culture in the UAE; so, be sure to wear your stretchy pants!
-Discover more by checking out our guide to the best restaurants in Dubai.
+Going out for a coffee, a nice meal, or an all-you-can-eat brunch is definitely part of the culture in the UAE; so, be sure to wear your stretchy pants!

 Politics, government, and administration